Bedford High School, Leigh

 Bedford High School is a coeducational secondary school in the Bedford area of Leigh, Greater Manchester, England.
+It was previously two schools, Leigh Grammar School for boys and Manchester Road Secondary Modern School.

 History

 Bedford High School was established in 1976 when the town's grammar schools were abolished by the 1976 Education Act.
 It was formed by merging Leigh Boys' Grammar School and neighbouring Manchester Road Secondary Modern School.
 The former grammar school buildings now form the upper school and the secondary modern buildings form the lower school.
 In 2003 the school gained specialist Business and Enterprise College status and opened a construction training facility in conjunction with the Construction Industry Training Board (CITB).